netdata/community/netdata-agent-dashboard/dash-example/README.md

 }
 ```

-See the configuration section at the top of `dash.html` for more options.
+See the `CONFIGURATION` section at the top of `dash.html` for more options.

+Once this is done you should be able to see the new custom dashboard on your parent instance at `https://my.netdata.server:19999/dash.html` (restart netdata using `sudo systemctl restart netdata` if needed).

 To change the display order of your hosts, which is saved in localStorage, click the settings gear in the lower right corner